New York's First Amaro.

 St. Agrestis Amaro is intended to be spice driven, perfectly balanced amaro on its own, but has quite a bit of versatility in cocktails.
 Driven by cinnamon, clove and allspice at the forefront, St. Agrestis Amaro is marked by unparalleled freshness and intensity.
 As the spice subsides on the palate, it transitions into a cooling sensation from the spearmint and peppermint.
 On the finish, green savory notes compliment the nuanced sarsaparilla root – all in perfect harmony.

-Served in countless New York and California MICHELIN Starred restaurants to being served as the drink of choice at neighborhood bars, St. Agrestis Amaro keeps it simple – just pour it in a glass and enjoy.
+From being in countless MICHELIN-Starred restaurants to being served as the drink of choice at neighborhood bars, St. Agrestis Amaro keeps it simple – just pour it in a glass and enjoy.

 "Perfectly bitter and balanced, and without a doubt my favorite of the newer brands.”